-The Human Subjects Research Office (HSR) facilitates and promotes the ethical involvement of human subjects in research by providing administrative support to the Institutional Review Board and consultative services to investigators and their research staff.
-The HSR facilitates the IRB review and approval of human subjects research in accordance with applicable federal and state regulations and UTD policies and procedures.
-Additionally, the HSR conducts post-monitoring and quality assurance activities and provides educational outreach for the UTD research community.
+The Office of Human Subjects Protections (OHSP) facilitates and promotes the ethical involvement of human subjects in research by providing administrative support to the Institutional Review Board and consultative services to investigators and their research staff.
+The HSP facilitates the IRB review and approval of human subjects research in accordance with applicable federal and state regulations and UTD policies and procedures.
+Additionally, the HSP conducts post-monitoring and quality assurance activities and provides educational outreach for the UTD research community.

 The Institutional Review Board (IRB) is a university-wide standing committee whose primary mission is to ensure the rights and welfare of all human participants in UTD affiliated research.
 The IRB has the authority to review, approve, disapprove, or require changes to all studies under their purview.
 IRB review process is guided by federal and state regulations, university policy, and the Belmont Report.
 IRB members include faculty, staff, and community members who, in the aggregate, possess a broad range of interests and expertise that correspond with the areas of research reviewed.

-The Human Subjects Research Office is pleased to announce that Gayathri Batchalli Maruthy, member of the NeuroPsychometric Research (NPR) Lab, has been selected as the recipient of the Spring 2023 HIVE Award!
-For additional information about Gayathri and her research, please visit the HIVE Awards page.
+The Office of Human Subjects Protections is pleased to announce that Genny Whidby, member of The Baby Brain Lab, has been selected as the recipient of the Fall 2023 HIVE Award!
+For additional information about Genny and her research, please visit the HIVE Awards page.

 Hive Award